How to Use the Command 'htpasswd' (with Examples)

 Explanation:

-• -c: This option is used to create a new htpasswd file or overwrite an existing one.
-If the file already exists, it will be deleted before creating a new one.
+• -c: This flag indicates to create a new htpasswd file or overwrite an existing one.
+If the file already exists, it will be replaced, so caution is advised to avoid accidental data loss.

-• path/to/file: The path to the htpasswd file that you want to create or overwrite.
+• path/to/file: This specifies the location and name of the .htpasswd file you wish to create or overwrite.

 Example Output: